 There are a few platforms out there, but I’d like to start with Google AdWords.
-Google’s been in paid search since October of 2000 and they aren’t going anywhere.
-They’ve held ground for so long due to the fact that you can target the exact customers you want and you can quantify it.
+Google’s been in paid search since October of 2000, and they aren’t going anywhere.
+They’ve held ground for so long because you can target the exact customers you want and you can quantify it.
 Sounds simple enough right?

 Sounds Simple Enough

 If you are not familiar with how this system works, I will provide a brief rundown on the concept.
 Most ad platforms run off of the same basic premise:

 - You select the keyword or keywords that you would like to trigger your ads

 - You create your ad to entice customers to click over to your website

 - Figure out how much you are willing to pay when someone clicks on the ad.
 Most platforms are an auction, so you won’t always pay that max price

 - Ads will show up somewhere on the page

 - Potential customer clicks on your ad